How to Colour Grade a Photo in Pixelmator Pro

 Colour Grading in Pixelmator Pro

-A little bit further down the Color Adjustments menu in Pixelmator Pro you’ll find the Selective Color and Color Balance adjustments.
+A little bit further the Color Adjustments menu in Pixelmator Pro you’ll find the Selective Color and Color Balance adjustments.
 These areas are where we can really hone in on a certain colour treatment.
 We’ll be able to add custom colour grades and/or minimizing certain colours while boosting others.

 Selective Color

 In Selective Color, we can affect an individual colour of our choosing.
-Pixelmator Pro conveniently provides a histogram in this sub-menu to show you exactly what colours are currently in your photo.
-Just click on the colour box that you wish to affect, and then use the Hue, Saturation, and Brightness sliders to make the change.
+Pixelmator Pro conveniently provides a histogram in this sub-menu to show you exactly what colours are currently present in your photo. click on the colour box that you wish to affect, and then use the Hue, Saturation, and Brightness sliders to make the change.

 Color Balance